mort7/learning-go/learning-go.md

 Such *init* functions can't be called or referenced, but otherwise they are normal functions.
 Within each file, *init* functions are automatically executed when the program starts, in the other in which they are declared.

+Packages are initialized bottom-up so *main* is initialized last.